Fragile

 Gijs Assmann (NL, 1966), Tim Breukers (NL, 1985), Koos Buster (NL, 1991), Ellen Deckwitz (NL,1982), Elise ’t Hart (NL, 1991), Olivier van Herpt (NL, 1989), Hella Jongerius (NL, 1963), Susanne Khalil Yusef (DE, 1984), Hans van Koolwijk (NL, 1952), Vytautas Kumža (LT, 1992), Emmie Liebregts (NL, 1996), Jelle Mastenbroek (NL, 1988), Tilmann Meyer-Faje (DE, 1971), Noor Nuyten (NL, 1986), Alexandra Phillips (USA, 1988), Maria Roosen (NL, 1957), Rafaël Rozendaal (NL , 1980), Sarah van Sonsbeeck (NL, 1976) and Geng Xue (CN, 1983).

-The exhibition has been made possible with financial support from the Cultuurfonds.
+The exhibition has been made possible with financial support from the Cultuurfonds and Fonds 21.